cs411-alawini/sp25-cs411-team091-jjdc/doc/uml_db_design_revised.md

 We assume the Foods entity to contain five attributes, which are the food name, calories, fat, carbohydrates, and protein.
 These attributes are sourced directly from the existing datasets we use that contain the macronutrient information of various foods.
 FoodName is of the VARCHAR type, and Calories, Fat, Carbohydrates, and Protein are of the INT type (these are often measured in integer grams, so this makes sense).
 The datasets contains over 2000 entries of different kinds of foods.
 Each kind of food will have a unique name, which will be used as the primary key.
 For each kind of food, the datasets contain the common nutritional facts (calories, fat, carbohydrates, protein) per unit quantity (100 grams for example) about it.
 The Foods entity will not be editable by any user; it will only be edited by an admin if necessary (e.g., adding a new food).

 Foods is an entity on its own because each food is a thing, with characteristics such as calories and fat content.
 In this way, it’s clear that foods have at least three attributes other than their names (the primary key).
 Additionally, Foods is a many in a many-to-many relationship, further justifying its status as an entity.
+Also, a food item is measured per 100 grams of said food item.

 - **Recipes**: